apollo994/codon_signature/README.md

 This repository contains the scratch of a pipeline for alternative classification using codon usage patterns.

-Here you will find a pipeline to generate codon usage signature tables to train an ML model, starting from codon abbundance in CDS.
+Here you will find a pipeline to generate codon usage signature tables to train an ML model, starting from codon abundance in CDS.

 ## How to run the pipeline